What I learned building 15 custom skills for AI coding agents

 Some agents were helpful.
 Some were dangerous.
 Some were just weird - one colleague's agent kept trying to rewrite everything in Haskell because he had mentioned functional programming once in a Slack message.

 I realized the problem was not the AI models.
 They were all capable.
 The problem was the configuration - the instructions, the tool definitions, the workflows that determined how the agent behaved.
-Without standardization, we had twelve different agents operating with twelve different rule sets.
-Some were amplifying our productivity.
+Without standardization, each agent setup operated with its own rule set.
+Some were amplifying productivity.
 Others were creating more work.

-I decided to build a shared configuration - a set of skills and workflows that every developer could install and use identically.
-What followed was six months of iteration, failure, learning, and eventually, adoption.
+I decided to build a shared configuration - a set of skills and workflows that could be reused across PHP projects and developer setups.
+What followed was iteration, failure, learning, and eventually, adoption.

 What a "Skill" Actually Is